doehm/eyedroppeR/README.md

 message that can be copied and pasted directly to your code.
 That’s the best part!

+## What to do if it returns the wrong colours?

+Due to the OS, resolution, monitor size, (probably other things as well) `eyedropper` may return the wrong colours.
+Until there is a way to check the scaling automatically, try setting `coord_sys = 2` in the `eyedropper` call.

 ## Automatically extract a palette with `extract_pal`

 To speed up the process and if you’re not looking for specific colours